 Deadline: The need analysis process must be completed and the promissory note received by July 1 to ensure that funds will be available to pay for all fees.

 Criteria: Not based on financial need; however, if eligible for subsidized Stafford, that loan must be taken first.
+Enrollment Requirement: 6 credits

 Amount: Loan limits are the same as subsidized Stafford, but not in addition to.